danali-bst/bayesian-cif/README.md

 ### 1.2 Why Use This Approach?

 - **Model-free**: No assumptions of proportional hazards.
-- **Fully Bayesian**: Uncertainty is captured naturally via posterior samples.
+- **Fully Bayesian**: Uncertainty is captured naturally via posterior samples, yielding interpretations like "there’s a 95% chance the true survival or RMST lies in this range”.
-- **Flexible**: Handles arbitrary competing risks with customizable priors.
+- **Flexible**: Handles arbitrary numbers of competing risks with customizable priors.
 - **Efficient**: Conjugacy of the Dirichlet–multinomial ensures fast computation.

 --------------------------------------------------------------------------------